 Some of the first people to experience the area's beauty were the Moundbuilders, and later, the Shawnee Native Americans.
-Just five miles south of Yellow Springs, approximately where the town of Oldtown is now, was the site of Old Chillicothe, one of the leading Shawnee settlements in Ohio.
-The great Shawnee warrior, Tecumseh, was a frequent visitor here and to the nearby James Galloway House, which is maintained by the Greene County Historical Society.
+Just 5 miles south of Yellow Springs, approximately where the town of Oldtown is now, was the site of Old Chillicothe, one of the leading Shawnee settlements in Ohio.
+The great Shawnee warrior, Tecumseh, was a frequent visitor here and at the nearby James Galloway House, which is maintained by the Greene County Historical Society.

 This portion of the Little Miami River was a vital, economical source of power for the early settlers in the 1800s.
 The Cincinnati-Pittsburgh stagecoach road served the area and several enterprising settlers began establishing water-powered industries in the gorge.
-The town of Clifton prospered from its textile mill, grist mills and sawmills.
+The town of Clifton prospered from its textile mill, grist mills, and sawmills.
 By the late 1800s, water was no longer an economical source of power and many mills were abandoned.
 Today, Clifton Mill, a nearby grist mill built in 1802, is still in operation and is open to visitors.

 The park takes its name from businessman John Bryan who was responsible for the preservation of much of the area as a state preserve.
 In 1896, Bryan purchased 335 acres along the gorge and called these acres, "Riverside Farm."